Last updated: February 25, 2020 @ 01:28PM

 B. Ontario Colleges of Applied Arts and Technology (or equivalent outside Ontario)

-Graduates of a three-year diploma program with a cumulative average of 70 percent, or an average of 70 percent in the last two semesters of a three-year diploma program, will be considered for admission, and may be awarded up to five credits.
-In some cases, where programs at the college and Brock are quite compatible, up to seven and a half credits may be awarded with the approval of the department.
+Graduates of a three-year academic diploma program with a cumulative average of 70 percent, or an average of 70 percent in the last two semesters of a three-year academic diploma program, will be considered for admission, and may be awarded up to seven and a half credits.
+Based on the compatibility of courses, additional credits may be awarded.

-Applicants who have completed two years of a three-year diploma program or graduates of a two-year program with a cumulative average of 70 percent will be considered for admission and may be awarded up to three credits.
-In cases where the programs at the college and Brock are quite compatible, up to 5 credits may be awarded with the approval of the department.
+Applicants who have completed two years of a three-year academic diploma program or graduates of a two-year academic program with a cumulative average of 70 percent will be considered for admission and may be awarded up to five credits.
+Based on the compatibility of courses, additional credits may be awarded.

 The awarding of transfer credit is based primarily upon:

-6. the compatibility of the previous program with the Brock program;
+i) the compatibility of the previous program/course to the Brock program;

 C. Bible Colleges